arineng/rdap_bootstrap_server/README.md

 ## Properties and Bootstrap Files

-Bootstrap files may either be listed in a properties file pointed to by the system property `arin.rdapbootstrap.resource_files` or they may be listed using system properties directly.
+Bootstrap files may either be listed in a properties file pointed to by the system property `arin.rdapbootstrap.resource_files` or they may be listed using system properties directly or indirectly.
 Here is an example of a properties file pointed to by `arin.rdapbootstrap.resource_files`:

-    default_bootstrap = /default_bootstrap.json
     as_bootstrap = /as_bootstrap.json
     domain_bootstrap = /domain_bootstrap.json
     v4_bootstrap = /v4_bootstrap.json